News & Articles

 5. Growth Shares

-This is a way of protecting all or some of the current value of the business by offering shares in its future equity.
-These shares can be offered with little to no starting value, so the employee doesn’t have to pay a meaningful sum for the acquisition.
-These shares protect the existing equity while enabling employees to avoid a financial outlay and income tax liabilities.
-However, these shares are less lucrative than normal shares.
+This is a way of protecting all or some of the current value of the business by offering “growth” shares to employees.
+These are a special class of share which are only entitled to future capital growth (whereas the existing shareholders will be entitled to the current capital value they have built to date).
+These shares can be offered with a lower starting value than ordinary shares (as they are only entitled to future capital growth), so the employee has a lower amount to pay for the acquisition.
+However, these shares are less lucrative for the employee than normal shares.

 Find out more